yslim-epl/meta-readonly-rootfs-overlay/README.md

 ### Details

+`overlayfstype=` if support fot the overlay filesystem type (currently overlayfs and aufs is supported) is not build into the kernel, you can specify the required module name here.

 `root=` specifies the read-only root file system device.
 If this is not specified, the current rootfs is used.